DavidGoldLab/Lab_Manual/Lesson5.md

 ## 5.2.
 Retrieving genetic data with Samtools

 Before we can extract data from a fasta file using Samtools, we need to __index__ the file.
+Indexing a file cretes a database (called an __index file__) which greatly improves lookup speeds.
 We can do that with Samtools' `faidx` command:

 ```
 samtools faidx Lesson_4_Yeast_Proteome.fasta